Uththunga/Knowledgeflow/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License with an additional courtesy request - see the [LICENSE](LICENSE) file for details.
+Users are kindly requested to notify us about their usage by:
+- Creating an issue in this repository
+- Or sending an email to the maintainers

+This helps us track adoption and understand use cases.